ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 - I need to not have to repeat my story in different appointments.
 - I need to feel heard and understood throughout my appointment.

+#### Less common

+- I need reassurance that the appointment will run on time.
+- I need to know that I can bring another person to the appointment who can speak on my behalf.

+### User needs for managing appointments

+#### More common

 For people acting on behalf of users:

 - I need to information or reminders about the appointment.
 - I need to be able to book or reschedule an appointment on behalf of someone else.

 #### Less common

-For people having appointments:

-- I need reassurance that the appointment will run on time.
-- I need to know that I can bring another person to the appointment who can speak on my behalf.

-For people managing appointments:

 - I need to know the rules for helping the person during the appointment.